krb5/krb5/doc/rst_source/krb_admins/database.rst

 iprop_master_ulogsize  *integer*       Indicates the number of entries that should be retained in the update log.
 The default is 1000; the maximum number is 2500. iprop_slave_poll       *time interval* Indicates how often the slave should poll the master KDC for changes to the database.
 The default is two minutes. iprop_port             *integer*       Specifies the port number to be used for incremental propagation.
-This is required in both master and slave configuration files. iprop_logfile          *file name*     Specifies where the update log file for the realm database is to be stored.
+This is required in both master and slave configuration files. iprop_resync_timeout   *integer*       Specifies the number of seconds to wait for a full propagation to complete.
+This is optional on slave configurations.
+Defaults to 300 seconds (5 minutes). iprop_logfile          *file name*     Specifies where the update log file for the realm database is to be stored.
 The default is to use the *database_name* entry from the realms section of the config file :ref:`kdc.conf(5)`, with *.ulog* appended.
 (NOTE: If database_name isn't specified in the realms section, perhaps because the LDAP database back end is being used, or the file name is specified in the *dbmodules* section, then the hard-coded default for *database_name* is used.
 Determination of the *iprop_logfile*  default value will not use values from the *dbmodules* section.)
 ====================== =============== ===========================================